Canada and the ENVISAT Program

 Maintaining Canada's Niche in Remote Sensing from Space

-Through the Co-operation Agreement between the Government of Canada and the European Space Agency (ESA), Canada chose to participate in the ENVISAT environmental satellite program.
-Canada’s co-operation with ESA provides an ideal platform for the sharing of knowledge and expertise and the promotion of the use of advanced specialized technologies developed by Canadian space companies.
+Through the Co-operation Agreement between the Government of Canada and the ESA, Canada chose to participate in the ENVISAT environmental satellite program.
+Canada's co-operation with ESA provides an ideal platform for the sharing of knowledge and expertise and the promotion of the use of advanced specialized technologies developed by Canadian space companies.
 It also offers unique opportunities to participate directly in select ESA programs, activities and decision-making, like the ENVISAT program.

-ENVISAT will complement RADARSAT-1 and assure data continuity between RADARSAT-1 and RADARSAT-2.
-The satellite has an important role in the preparation for RADARSAT-2 but also for future Canadian missions, such as a hyperspectral sensor mission.
-ENVISAT data will help develop Canadian knowledge and expertise, keeping Canada at the forefront of remote sensing from space.
+ENVISAT complemented RADARSAT-1 and assured data continuity between RADARSAT-1 and RADARSAT-2.
+The satellite has played an important role in the preparation for RADARSAT-2 but also for future Canadian missions, such as a hyperspectral sensor mission.
+ENVISAT data helped develop Canadian knowledge and expertise, keeping Canada at the forefront of remote sensing from space.

-ENVISAT is a multidisciplinary mission continuing and extending the science and application objectives of the ERS-1 and 2 missions.
-The number and quality of instruments included with the Polar Platform allow for an unprecedented wealth of data to be brought to European and Canadian users.
-As such ENVISAT is part of coherent European and Canadian Earth Observation (EO) programs ensuring the long-term provision of continuous data sets, essential for addressing environmental and climatological issues, as well as aiming at the growth of applications and commercial use of EO data.
+ENVISAT was a multidisciplinary mission continuing and extending the science and application objectives of the ERS-1 and 2 missions.
+The number and quality of instruments included with the Polar Platform allowed for an unprecedented wealth of data brought to European and Canadian users.
+As such ENVISAT was part of coherent European and Canadian Earth Observation (EO) programs ensuring the long-term provision of continuous data sets, essential for addressing environmental and climatological issues, as well as aiming at the growth of applications and commercial use of EO data.